dat-ecosystem-archive/DEPs/proposals/0000-peer-discovery.md

 Mainline DHT is the name given to the Kademlia-based Distributed Hash Table (DHT) used by BitTorrent clients to find peers.
 Dat has adopted it temporarily to track peers in its own network.
 You can find the specification at [BEP 0005](http://www.bittorrent.org/beps/bep_0005.html).

 There are some issues with Dat's use of Mainline which limit the usefulness of its function.
-BitTorrent uses a 20 byte sha1 hash to identify torrents, while Dat uses a 32 byte public key to identify Hypercore registers.
+BitTorrent uses a 20 byte sha1 hash to identify torrents, while Dat uses a 32 byte discovery key to identify Hypercore feeds.
 As a result, Dat has to truncate its keys to the first 20 bytes, leading to false positives when connecting to peers.

 # Privacy concerns